scrivo/highlight.php/CONTRIBUTING.md

 # Contributing

-Welcome to your server-side syntax highlight solution!
+Welcome to your server-side syntax highlighting solution!
 If you're interested in contributing to the project, here are a few things to keep in mind!

 ## Language Definitions + Styles